mist64/cbmbus_doc/3 Commodore DOS.md

 Reading the status will clear it.
 So if the user keeps on reading the status channel, the device will keep sending "`00, OK,00,00`" messages.

-The following BASIC program will read a single status message:
+The following BASIC program will read a single status message[^B]:

 	10 OPEN 1,8,15
 	20 GET#1,A$: PRINT A$;: IF A$<>CHR$(13) GOTO 20